Cadet

 Belfast Banking Company 'Roll of Honour' Booklet

-Hugh was awarded the 1915 Star, British War Medal and the Victory Medal.
+Tait was awarded the 1915 Star, British War Medal and the Victory Medal.
 The Medal Roll records Hugh Tait as a Rifleman serving with 8th Royal Irish Rifles, 8th/9th Royal Irish Rifles and 15th Royal Irish Rifles.

 Medal Roll - Hugh Tait

-In 1922 Hugh went to court, Belfast Equity Sessions in a dispute over his fathers house and his uncle & aunt who Hugh had asked to stay in the house whilst he was overseas.
+In 1922 Tait went to court, Belfast Equity Sessions in a dispute over his fathers house and his uncle & aunt who Hugh had asked to stay in the house whilst he was overseas.
 The Moore's were the executors for Hugh's fathers will.
 The court instructed the Moore's to leave the property

 Belfast News Letter, 12th April 1922